 As Executive Director, Yaro leads the CWB's mission-driven work to leverage industry expertise and academia to advance women's leadership in business from the classroom to the boardroom.
 She partners with the staff and CWB's stakeholder community to develop and deliver programs informed by research and best practices.
 She serves as a subject matter expert on leadership development for women and gender-variant folks and brings an intersectional feminist lens to the content the CWB produces.
 In addition, Yaro works within the Bentley community of students, faculty, administrators, and university centers to maintain and foster collaborative university-wide relationships that achieve Bentley's commitment to community partnerships, its mission, and core values.
 Yaro is passionate about learning and education and holds a B.A. from Barnard College, the women's college affiliated with Columbia University, an M.S. from The New School, and is currently pursuing her doctorate in Organizational Leadership Psychology at William James College.

-Erin designs, develops, and implements strategies to assess and improve the quality and effectiveness of curricular learning.
-She is also responsible for ensuring strategic alignment and compliance with our New England Commission of Higher Education (NECHE) and EFMD Quality Improvement System (EQUIS) accreditations, and supports the Office of the Dean of Business in Bentley’s AACSB accreditation.
-Erin has been a member of the Bentley community since 2008, previously working in the Residential Center and the Office of the Dean of Student Affairs.
-Her prior roles included serving as the Director of Student Conduct and the University’s Title IX Coordinator.
+Erin designs, develops, and implements strategies to assess and improve the quality and effectiveness of curricular learning at Bentley University.
+She is also responsible for ensuring strategic alignment and compliance with our New England Commission of Higher Education (NECHE) accreditation and supports the Office of the Dean of Business in maintaining Bentley’s AACSB accreditation.
+In her role, she supervises the learning design team, who support faculty in developing new courses and mapping curricula for new programs.
+This team also supports faculty in implementing best practices in teaching across all modalities, with a strong emphasis on inclusive teaching practices.
+Erin has been a member of Bentley University since 2008, previously working in the Residential Center and the Office of the Dean of Student Affairs.
 Erin earned her PhD in Higher Education from the University of Massachusetts Boston, and her Master of Education and Bachelor of Arts degrees from the University of Massachusetts Amherst.
 Erin is also a proud recipient of Bentley’s Rainbow Award.